 Advising and Counseling

 If a prospective major is not familiar with the department faculty, any faculty member can tell the student which instructor’s interests are most closely aligned with those of the student.
-Students who are not Communication majors or minors but who would like to pursue communication related careers after graduation can receive informal advising.
+Students who are not Communication majors or minors, but who would like to pursue communication related careers after graduation, can receive informal advising.
 An Economics major who desires a newspaper career, for example, can solicit advice from department instructors, often one from whom that student may have taken a course.

-The Student Services Administrator
+The Student Services Manager

-It is equally important for Communication majors and minors to meet regularly with the Student Services Administrator who will offer guidance in terms of accurately completing the requirements toward your major or minor.
+It is equally important for Communication majors and minors to meet regularly with the Student Services Manager who will offer guidance in terms of accurately completing the requirements toward your major or minor.
 It is recommended that you meet at least twice during an academic year.
-If you have any questions during your academic study at Stanford, course related or otherwise, and do not know with whom to speak, please consider the Student Services Administrator as your first point of contact.
+If you have any questions during your academic study at Stanford, course related or otherwise, and do not know with whom to speak, please consider the Student Services Manager as your first point of contact.

 Required Communication courses must usually be taken at Stanford.
-Not more than 10 units of transfer credit may be applied to meet departmental requirements for majors, and no more than 5 credits for minors.
+No more than 10 units of transfer credit may be applied to meet departmental requirements for majors, and no more than 5 credits for minors.
 The Office of Undergraduate Admissions asks transfer students to furnish an official transcript, which is evaluated by the University.
 Students who transfer to Stanford and enter the Department of Communication should know that the only Communication courses likely to be waived are Communication 1A or 1B.

 Combined and Multiple Majors

 Formal options exist for all Stanford undergraduates who are interested in pursuing more than one academic discipline.
-Students should refer to Stanford Bulletin and the Academic Standing office.
+Students should refer to the Stanford Bulletin and the Academic Standing office.
 Remember that participation in any multiple major program requires declaration of each major via Axess.

 Students who pursue this option, and also those pursing a minor, must complete a Multiple Major Form in their year of anticipated graduation indicating which courses they plan to apply toward each major and/or minor.
-Students will not be eligible to graduate until this form has been completed, signed and submitted.
+Students will not be eligible to graduate until this form has been completed, signed, and submitted.
 Single majors (with or without honors) do not need to submit this form.